Gibbs Measures on Marked Configuration Spaces: Existence and Uniqueness: Uniqueness of Gibbs measures

 \subsection{Proof of the uniqueness}

-In this section, we prove sufficient conditions for the uniqueness of tempered Gibbs measures due to small interaction and small activity parameter formulated in Theorem \ref{uniqueness}.
-We will use the lattice representation developed in the previous section and Theorem \ref {Thm_DPuniqueness}.
+In this section, we establish the uniqueness of tempered Gibbs measures due to small activity parameter $z>0$ as stated in Theorem \ref{uniqueness}.
+For this, we will use the lattice representation of our model constructed in the previous section and verify for it both conditions (DP-1) and (DP-2) of Theorem \ref{Thm_DPuniqueness}.$ $